“Old it, Flash, Bang, Wallop, What a Picture, What a Picture, What a Photograph…!” Half a Sixpence, Noel Coward Theatre. 29.07.2017

 This current production of Half a Sixpence was given a makeover by Stiles and Drew, having been rewritten in parts with new musical numbers.
 The reviews were all very positive, I can now understand why!

-The Story tells the tale of Arthur Kipps, an orphan and over-worked draper’s assistant, who unexpectedly inherits a fortune from hishalf a sixpence 9 grandfather that transforms him into the high society of Folkestone 1911.
+The Story tells the tale of Arthur Kipps, an orphan and over-worked draper’s assistant, who unexpectedly inherits a fortune from his grandfather that transforms him into the high society of Folkestone 1911.
 His childhood companion, Ann Pornick (to which he gave his half of a sixpence to), watches with dismay as Arthur is made over in a new image by the beautiful and classy Helen Walsingham.
 Both Ann, and Helen undoubtedly love Arthur – but which of them should he listen to?
 With the help of his friends, Arthur quickly learns that if you want to have the chance of living the right life, you need to make the right choices, and be with someone who wants you as you are.

 From beginning to end this show gives throughout, light-hearted and full of energy it is brilliant to watch.
 The new musical numbers such as ‘Pick Out a Simple Tune’ and ‘If the Rains Has to Fall’ kept the musical flowing, something it had previously lacked with only the closing number ‘Flash, Bang, Wallop’ being the only big number of the show.
-But along with these great numbers, it was the choreography that made it that oh so much better, the theatre was at times shaking with the amount of steps being performed at Half a sixpence 6stage – or that might be due to me being so close to the stage.
+But along with these great numbers, it was the choreography that made it that oh so much better, the theatre was at times shaking with the amount of steps being performed at stage – or that might be due to me being so close to the stage.
 It was a partnership in heaven, and something you could watch over and over again!
 I could only wish to be able to dance like that!

 I also particularly liked the staging of the production, which was a revolving stage that circled the stage.
 Allowing the scenes to flow with no hesitation, this style I am realizing is becoming more and more common with current productions.
 It just all looked so colourful and easy on the eyes.